ethanisthin/Tally/README.md

 ---

-> _AppTally is a private repository.
+> _Tally is a private repository.
 To use, fork, or contribute, please request access from [@ethanisthin](https://github.com/ethanisthin)._